NECjAR/HIVE/README.md

 ## Contributing

-Project source code is not public.
-This is repository for Issues!
+This repository serves as a place for bug reports, feature requests, and general discussion.

 _For more examples and usage, please refer to the [Wiki](https://wiki.necjar.com/Hive)._